nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 nuxeo.server.ajp.secretRequired=false
 ```

-### Concurrent repository and direction initialization with multiple Nuxeo nodes
+### Concurrent Repository and Direction Initialization With Multiple Nuxeo Nodes

 In cluster mode, the document repository and the directories are initialized non-concurrently in a cluster-wide critical section.

-When a cluster node attempts to initialize its repository (or a directory) and another node is already doing the same thing, it will wait for 1 min for the cluster-wide lock to be released and do its own initialization.
+When a cluster node attempts to initialize its repository (or a directory), and another node is already doing the same thing, it will wait for 1 min for the cluster-wide lock to be released and do its own initialization.
 If this timeout expires, then initialization fails with an exception.

-The following two nuxeo.conf properties can be used to change this timeout:
+The following two `nuxeo.conf` properties can be used to change this timeout:
 ```
 org.nuxeo.repository.cluster.start.duration=1m
 org.nuxeo.directory.cluster.start.duration=1m
 ```

 In case where there is a startup crash while a lock is held, it may be necessary to manually cleanup the key/value store of its locks.
-The keys corresponding to the locks are visible when using Redis with `KEYS nuxeo:cluster:*` for instance `nuxeo:cluster:start-repository-default` or `nuxeo:cluster:start-directories`.
+The keys corresponding to the locks are visible when using Redis with `KEYS nuxeo:cluster:*`, for instance:</br>
+`nuxeo:cluster:start-repository-default`</br>
+or</br>
+`nuxeo:cluster:start-directories`.

 For a MongoDB key/value store, the keys are stored in the collection `kv.cluster`

-### Concurrent Scheduler Service initialization with multiple Nuxeo nodes
+### Concurrent Scheduler Service Initialization With Multiple Nuxeo Nodes

 In cluster mode, the scheduler service is initialized non-concurrently in a cluster-wide critical section.